YannCebron/m68kplugin/docs/features/editor.md

 ### Completion

-Smart completion for labels, e.g., ranking current local labels and labels from the current file higher in completion popuop.
+Smart completion for labels, e.g., ranking current local labels and labels from the current file higher in completion popup.

 ### Builtin Symbols